Krecikkko/TUL_Proj_SoftwareEngineering/README.md

 ```
 source venv/bin/activate
 ```
-> If you use dependencies in your module please save them in a file `requirements.txt` in your module directory.
-It will allow
-> people who would like to run your program, donwload using only one command all needed dependencies.
+If you use dependencies in your module please save them in a file `requirements.txt` in your module directory.
+It will allow people who would like to run your program, download using only one command all needed dependencies.
 You just simpy need to use following command, being in the folder of you module:
 ```
 pip freeze > requirements.txt